PanicStation.org

 Short answer

-End any unexpected contact and verify it’s really your card issuer by contacting them through a trusted route (the number on the back of your card or your banking app).
-Don’t share one-time passcodes or approve prompts you didn’t start.
+End any unexpected contact and verify it is really your card issuer by contacting them through a trusted route, such as the number on the back of your card or the official banking app.
+Do not share one-time passcodes or approve prompts you did not start.

 Do not do these things

-• Don’t stay on an incoming call just because they sound convincing or “urgent”.
+• Don’t stay on an incoming call just because it sounds convincing or urgent.

-• Don’t read out a one-time passcode, app code, or card-reader code to anyone.
+• Don’t read out a one-time passcode, app code, card-reader code, or full security answer to anyone.

-• Don’t click a link in a text/email to “verify now” unless you independently confirm it’s genuine.
+• Don’t click a link in a text or email to “verify now” unless you have independently confirmed it is genuine.

-• Don’t send photos/scans of ID or a “selfie” by email, text, or messaging apps because someone asked you to.
+• Don’t send photos or scans of ID, or a selfie, by email, text, or messaging app because someone asked unexpectedly.

-• Don’t share your full PIN, online banking password, or full security details.
+• Don’t share your full PIN, online banking password, or full card details.

-• Don’t move money to a “safe account” or hand over cards/cash to anyone because of this message/call.
+• Don’t move money to a “safe account” or hand over cards or cash because of this message or call.

 What to do now

-1. Stop and separate “verification” from “contact”.
-If this is a call, say you’ll call back and end it.
-If it’s a text/email, don’t reply or tap anything yet.
+1. Stop the unexpected contact.
+If this is a call, say you will call back and end it.
+If it is a text or email, don’t reply, tap links, or open attachments.

-6. Treat unexpected codes/prompts as a red flag.
-If you received a passcode or a push notification you weren’t expecting, do not approve it.
-Tell the issuer you got an unsolicited code/prompt and ask whether someone is trying to log in or add your card to a digital wallet.
+7. Treat unexpected codes or prompts as a red flag.
+If you received a passcode or app approval prompt you were not expecting, do not approve it.
+Tell the issuer you received it and ask whether someone is trying to log in, make a payment, or add your card to a digital wallet.

 • Forward suspicious emails to report@phishing.gov.uk.